vdods/sept-rs/sept-gui/notes.md

 -   Should be a minimally complete editor capable of producing/editing/browsing basic sept data.
 -   Don't include symbolic refs for now.
 They complicate the semantics of copy/paste and serialization.
 However, they are an important feature of the data model that needs to be proven out eventually.
 -   Features
-    -   New
+    -   X New
-        -   If there are unsaved changes, offer:
+        -   X If there are unsaved changes, offer:
-            -   Save
+            -   X Save
-            -   Discard
+            -   X Discard
-            -   Cancel
+            -   X Cancel
-        -   Keyboard shortcut Ctrl+N
+        -   X Keyboard shortcut Ctrl+N
     -   X Open
         -   X If there are unsaved changes, offer:
             -   X Save